DigitalPublishingToolkit/Society-of-the-Query-Reader/essays/Jacob_Ormen.markdown

 but ended up being the cause for why I decided to write this article instead.

-The Cat and the Mouse in the Google Sphere
+###The Cat and the Mouse in the Google Sphere

-On 14^^October 2012 at about 12:08 MDT, some 38 kilometers above the
+On 14 October 2012 at about 12:08 MDT, some 38 kilometers above the
 face of the earth, Felix Baumgartner stepped out of the capsule that had carried him up there and jumped out into the stratosphere, thereby beginning his four minute long free-fall towards the ground.
 After about